okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 $ docker-compose up
 ```

 **Note:** `docker-compose up` is just a health check to assure all dependencies are succesfully installed and the project is running well.
-To run properly Jarbas and Rosie there are a few more steps (migrations, for example), which are the steps below.
+To run properly Jarbas and Rosie there are a few more steps (migrations, for example), which are the ones below.

 Then `.env` file you just copied contains [environment variables for Jarbas](jarbas/README.md#settings).
 Feel free to customize it.